valkheim/asmshell/README.md

 # Asmshell

-A python x86_64 REPL based on keystone + unicorn.
+A python x86_64 REPL based on keystone + unicorn + capstone.

 # Run project (for users)